HighOutputVentures/experiments/004/README.md

 - Implement token gating mechanism
 - Create an app that will let a creator/admin create an online space where he/she will set specific space (discord, youtube etc) and nft collection to be checked.
 - Create an app that will check if the nft holder owns the nft set by the creator/admin
-- Know how to use etherscan api to retrieve transactions of erc-721 nft tokens by nft collections' smart contract address.
+- Know how to use etherscan api to retrieve transactions of erc-721 nft tokens by nft collection's smart contract address.
 - Build an auto update worker service to update an ownership table when its collection status is updated.
 - Auto remove the access of user if he/she doesn't own an nft